Serving From a Full Heart

 Luke 17:7-10

-Serving Like the Son
+Serving from a Full Heart Like the Son

 In serving Christ selflessly, we share in his own obedience to the Father.
-As the Suffering Servant comes down from heaven to do his Father’s will, expecting nothing in return, his disciples do likewise.
+As the Suffering Servant descends from heaven to do his Father’s will—his “food” and sustenance (John 4:34)—his disciples do likewise.
 What greater reward is there than to be the Father’s Son?
+Being in the heart of the Father as his beloved son or daughter fulfills all desire.
+One who serves from a full heart lives in the fountain of divine love, in the union of the Father, Son, and Holy Spirit.

 Yet surprises await the selfless.
 In the Parable of the Watchful Servants, the Lord lavishes an exuberant feast upon faithful servants who watch for him through the night (Luke 12:35-38).
 God, who is rich in mercy, fills us to overflowing (Isaiah 25:6).